OluwakemiElenpe/Linear-Regression/README.md

 # Linear-Regression
-This is a simple linear regression
+This is a simple linear regression.
+It is used to predict the score of a student if the study hour is given.